 Several bourgeois friends planning to get together for dinner experience a succession of highly unusual occurrences that interfere with their expected dining enjoyment.
 Written by

 Cockroaches emerge out of the piano during the torture scene in prison See more »

-After sending the terrorist out of his apartment, Rafael's position in the windows changes between shots.
+After Rafael gives the terrorist champagne, his position in the chair changes between shots.
 See more »